Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 New Mystery; Same Flaws

 Despite this being a sequel, it is very positive to note that no mention of the Spooky Island incident is ever addressed.
 This is a sign that this movie is self-contained, just like almost every Scooby-Doo movie of its time.
-The huge difference and highlight in the movie is the amount of references and homages to the original series, Scooby-Doo, Where are You?
+The huge difference and highlight in the movie is the number of references and homages to the original series, Scooby-Doo, Where are You?
 It may sound confusing at first since this is a different incarnation rather than a continuation.
 Then again, it is a safe assumption that the references are part of the satirical tone of what the first movie was aiming for.
 Even the idea about making their past villains become alive sounds thrilling since the gang had basically faced people in monster costumes.

 For the mystery itself, it is an assortment where the gang investigates locations of their past suspects while the rest of the story becomes predictable.